Timeline showing how boat propulsion machinery was developed

 -

 G.F.G.
-Desvignes built the umpire launches for the Henley Royal Regatta for the
+Desvignes built the umpire launches for the Henley Royal Regatta for the next 20 years

 - 1876 Otto patented the four stroke engine principle